Care home visits

-Members of Alzheimer's Society's online community understand the challenges of visiting someone with dementia in a care home, as featured in Living with dementia magazine.
+From the December / January 2018 issue of our magazine, members of our online community discuss the challenges of visiting someone with dementia in a care home.

 Seeing family and friends regularly can make a big difference to a person with dementia after moving into a care home.
 However, even when someone has settled well into a home, it can be tough to think of how to make your visits as meaningful as possible, especially as their dementia becomes more advanced.